rocket-pool/old.docs.rocketpool.net/src/guides/node/skimming.md

 ```

 Any minipools using the original launch delegate will be mentioned at the start, letting you know that you cannot call `distribute-balance` on them until you upgrade their delegates.
-This delegate was written before skimmed withdrawals were specified and, as such, do feature a way to distribute skimmed rewards.
+This delegate was written before skimmed withdrawals were specified and, as such, do not feature a way to distribute skimmed rewards.

 Note that for eligible minipools, you are also shown the **refund amount**.
 This is an amount owed directly to you (for example, because you had a balance in your minipool prior to [migrating from a 16-ETH bond down to an 8-ETH bond](./lebs.md) or you [converted a solo validator into a minipool](../node/solo-staker-migration.md) with existing rewards).